Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: This is a tough question to answer.
 First, notice that `scanf` and `printf` are unusual functions in that they aren't restricted to a fixed number of arguments.
 We say that `scanf` and `printf` have variable-length argument lists.
 When functions with variable-length argument lists are called, the compiler arranges for `float` arguments to be converted automatically to type `double`.
-As a result, `printf` can’t distinguish between `float` and `double` arguments.
+As a result, `printf` can't distinguish between `float` and `double` arguments.
 This explains why `%f` works for both `float` and `double` arguments in calls of `printf`.

 `scanf`, on the other hand, is passed a *pointer* to a variable. `%f` tells `scanf` to store a `float` value at the address passed to it, while `%lf` tells `scanf` to store a double value at that address.
 The distinction between `float` and `double` is crucial here.
 If given the wrong conversion specification, `scanf` will likely store the wrong number of bytes (not to mention the fact that the bit pattern for a `float` isn't the same as that for a `double`).